Sagana: Climate

-Sagana has 2 distinct rainy seasons and dry weather throughout the year.
-Average 30 year annual rainfall is 1,166 mm.
+Sagana has two distinct rainy seasons and dry weather throughout the year.
+The average 30 year annual rainfall is 1,166 mm.

 The warmest period is February through April with a distinct cool season between June and August, when rainfall is at a minimum.
 Even though there is little rain, the skies tend to be overcast much of the day during this period.
 A rainy period known as the “short rains” occurs between October and December.
 The “long rains” fall from March through May with a single-month peak of 500 mm or more in April.